 Bucks need lots of food to get ready for winter, but they’ll always take time to breed.

-By Peter R. Schoonmaker
+Story and Photo by Peter R. Schoonmaker

 The wind picked up, and the early December sky turned ash gray.
 From the steep lee side of my mountain treestand, I could only imagine what it was like on the western side.
 Mounting gusts let me know that a snow squall would soon arrive.
 The air wasn’t the only thing moving.
 I could see deer legs in a stand of hemlocks below me.
 When the squall finally hit, buffeted by the ridge above, the heavily falling snow floated straight down.
 Two inches were deposited in just 10 minutes.
 It was just like a white curtain all around me.
 I didn’t see the deer again until they were almost under my stand.